bogdanvuk/phd/source/efti.rst

 - The node test coefficients are represented in fixed point and all dot product arithmetic operations are performed on 64-bit operands only (optimized for the 64-bit CPU).
 - The dot product calculation loop is unfolded for all supported |NA| values.
 - To save on copying the DT individuals, the current candidate solution (``dt``) and the mutated individual (``dt_mut``) are represented by a single DT in memory.
 Hence, the mutations are applied directly to the candidate solution.
-If the mutated solution gets rejected by the ``selection()`` function, the mutations are undone, which since they are sparse is more efficient than copying the whole DT to create a mutated individual.
+If the mutated solution gets rejected by the ``select()`` function, the mutations are undone, which since they are sparse is more efficient than copying the whole DT to create a mutated individual.
 On the other hand if the mutated solution is selected, no actions are needed since the mutated solution is at the same time the candidate solution.
 - Special case was introduced for traversing the DT which contains only the root node.
 The ``find_dt_leaf_for_inst()`` function contains a lot of programming structures for iterating through the DT and also for deciding whether memorized traversal paths can be reused or not, which is all superfluous for a simple case of one node DT.
 - The maximum compiler optimization settings for speed were used.